maserlib/maser4py/docs/source/sections/user_guide.rst

     Amongst methods, only the `quicklook` method accepts additionnal optional arguments.
-    `quicklook` accepts its own arguments on top of most `matplotlib.pyplot` typical arguments, `quicklook` wrapping `pyplot.pcolormesh` through `xarray`.
+    `quicklook` accepts its own arguments on top of most `matplotlib.pyplot` typical arguments, `quicklook` being a wrapper of `pyplot.pcolormesh` through `xarray.plot`.
 For a list of arguments, please use `help(Data.quicklook)` for own arguments and refer to: <https://docs.xarray.dev/en/stable/user-guide/plotting.html> and <https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.pcolormesh.html>
     for extra arguments.

 .. note::
     The `as_array()` method is not implemented yet, as `xarrays` can be converted to `numpy ndarrays`, while being more flexible, lighter and more powerful.
-    If you specifically need `numpy ndarray`, please have a look at <https://docs.xarray.dev/en/stable/generated/xarray.DataArray.to_numpy.html> .
+    For the time being, if you specifically need `numpy ndarray`, please have a look at <https://docs.xarray.dev/en/stable/generated/xarray.DataArray.to_numpy.html> .

 Dataset Reference